Prakriti2003/developer-landing-page/README.md

 # developer-landing-page

-A dveloper portfolio home page build using HTML and CSS
+A developer portfolio home page build using HTML and CSS